-Improving the Title IX program at Nazareth
+Improving the Title IX program at Nazareth University

-I’m also a deputy Title IX coordinator at Nazareth.
+I’m also a deputy Title IX coordinator at Nazareth University.
 Title IX is a federal civil rights law that prohibits sex discrimination in education and also works to raise awareness on sexual violence.
 I wanted to bring my educational background to this role and use valuable peer-to-peer education to raise that awareness.
 There is more richness and authenticity between peers and I wanted to harness that energy for this very critical need to move the needle on sexual violence.
 Data was first collected on sexual violence in the 1950s, and at the time roughly one in four females had been affected by it.
 Seventy years later, that number was the same, and this is both unacceptable and shameful.
 We need to move the needle and do better.
 Education, especially through a peer model, might just be an avenue for success to reduce this intolerable statistic.

 We developed a peer-to-peer educational program and applied for a grant from the justice department to fund the program.
 We all worked incredibly hard and it paid off!
 We were awarded $300,000 from the federal justice department to improve this program.
 I couldn’t be more proud to continue this program and important work.